FRACerqueira/PromptPlus/docs/apis/pplus.controls.icontrolautocomplete.md

 ### <a id="methods-pagesize"/>**PageSize(Int32)**

-Set max.item view per page.Default value for this control is 10.
+Set max.item view per page.
+ <br>Default value : 10.The value must be greater than or equal to 1

 ```csharp
 IControlAutoComplete PageSize(int value)